-In properly functioning sprinkler systems, where the zone valves are free of issues, the water pressure that drives the system’s heads and rotors will be cut off once the system turns off.
+In a properly functioning sprinkler system, where the zone valves are free of issues, the water pressure that drives the system’s heads and rotors will be cut off once the system turns off.
 The absence of water pressure keeps the heads from spraying, but some water will still remain in the systems pipes.
-And if that same system is installed partially, or completely, on a slope, that remaining water will collect at the lowest point of the system.
+And if that system is installed partially, or completely, on a slope, that remaining water will collect at the lowest point of the system.
 This is when low head drainage can become an issue.

 Low head drainage occurs when that collected water seeps out of the sprinkler heads, resulting in excess water at the lowest point of your yard.
 This unwanted water can kill plants, create muddy areas, and create algae build-up on sidewalks and walkways.

 To correct low head drainage, the most common solution is to install check valves at each of the sprinkler heads or rotors.
 Sprinkler check valves help prevent the collected water from draining from the heads.
-Depending on various factors in your yard and sprinkler system will help determine whether you’ll need a stand-alone check valve that is installed between the pipe and head, or a head or rotor that has been manufactured with the check valve built in.
+Depending on various factors in your yard and sprinkler system, will help determine whether you’ll need a stand-alone check valve that is installed between the pipe and head, or a head or rotor that has been manufactured with the check valve built in.

 For sprinkler repair services, including low head drainage repairs, please call Andy’s Sprinkler, Drainage & Lighting today.
-You can reach us at 972-418-6998!